 The main reason why you would use the Keltner Channel indicator is to determine when to enter and when to exit.

 In order to understand how you would use the Keltner Channel indicator in your trading strategy, you first need to know what you’re looking at.
 The Keltner Channel indicator is made up of three lines with varying space in between the three lines.
-The bottom yellow line is considered the lower band, the middle pink line is referred to as the median, and the top yellow band is your upper band.
+The bottom yellow line is considered the lower band, the middle pink line is referred to as the median, and the top yellow band is the upper band.

 With respect to these three lines, the goal of this indicator is to help you make buying and selling decisions, by determining where the price stands within the boundaries of the lines.
 In addition to using the Keltner Channel indicator, you can use the MACD to get a clearer picture of where to buy and sell.